 We want to make sure that you and your new dog get off on the right paw!

-We’ve also put together this collection of information to help ensure a smooth transition.
+We’ve put together this collection of information to help ensure a smooth transition.
 Have a question about something not discussed below?
 Please CONTACT US!
 BEFORE you may take possession of your new buddy, FOHA needs receipt of:

 - The full adoption donation.
 This may be paid via: